EskelandLab/ShinyMultiomeUiO/README.md

 ## ShinyMultiome.UiO Visualization and Functionalities

-ShinyMultiome.UiO offers various visualization plots after jointly analyzing single-cell chromatin accessibility data and single-cell RNA sequencing (scRNA-seq) multiome data from the same cell.
+ShinyMultiome.UiO offers various visualization plots after jointly analyzing single-cell chromatin accessibility data (scATAC-seq) and single-cell RNA sequencing (scRNA-seq) multiome data from the same cell.
 ![Homepage](https://github.com/EskelandLab/ShinyMultiomeUiO/assets/32255128/f781e957-0eef-442a-b813-1e606b788dbd)

 #### 1. Clustering Tab

 The Clustering tab provides a platform to visualize clustering results and investigate the relationships between cells.
-The plot displays the relationship between the selected cell information and the chosen dimensionality reduction method.
-Another plot showing the relationship between different cell information and the chosen dimensionality reduction method.
+The two plots displays the relationship between the selected cell information and the chosen dimensionality reduction method (UMAP, LSI or PCA).

 #### 2. Feature of Interest

-The Feature of Interest section allows you to explore specific features in the scRNA-seq data.
-A plot visualizing the chosen feature using the selected plot type (Ridge, Violin, or UMAP).
-Another plot visualizing a different feature using the selected plot type.
+The Feature of Interest section allows user to explore specific features in the scRNA-seq data.
+Generate a plot visualizing two features using the selected plot type (Ridge, Violin, or UMAP) for four different assay types (ATAC, peaks, RNA or SCT) .
+Cell types can be manually added or removed for the two plots."

 #### 3. Coverage Plot

-The Coverage Plot section allows you to visualize the coverage of specific genomic regions or features.
+The Coverage Plot section allows user to visualize the coverage of specific genomic regions or features.

 #### 4. Footprint Plot

-The Footprint Plot section allows you to analyze transcription factor binding motifs in the scATAC-seq data.
+The Footprint Plot section allows user to analyze transcription factor binding motifs in the scATAC-seq data.

 #### 5. Downloading Plots